software-architects/TimeCockpit.Scripts/ExportImportSignals/Readme.md

 it encrypts the data with the user's signal data password.
 Therefore, nobody else can read her activity log.

-In some situations, it is useful to be able to export a user's activity log and import it in a different user's account or even a different time cockpit subscription.
-Such situations are for instance:
+In some situations it might be useful to export a user's activity log and import it in a different user account or even a different time cockpit subscription.
+Such situations could be:

 * Trainings
-* Product demonstrations
+* Product demos
 * Standardized test scenarios

 The script in this sample can be used to auto-generate a script that you can use to recreate the activity log of a given day/device in any account you like.
-Additionally, you can import the activity log for a different date than the one you exported it.

 # How to Use the Script